 Stella laughed as she ate her own lunch.

 Dayla smiled at her daughter and Lime.
 A new kind of delight appeared on her face, as if she knew her daughter now had someone who would be a fun companion—that this was the start of a special bond sure to be full of adventure and maybe a little mischief.

-Did you enjoy this story?
-Sign up for A.M.’s monthly newsletter to be the first to know when the next story of The Adventures of Lime will be available!
+Sign up for A.M.’s newsletter to be the first to know when the next story of The Adventures of Lime will be available!